Primary Stroke Center

 - Time is important.
 If you notice symptoms of a possible stroke, call 9-1-1.

-South Texas Health System is the only stroke center in the Rio Grande Valley and one of only four facilities in Texas to be awarded the Get With The Guidelines® - Stroke Gold Plus award on all three target levels: Stroke Honor Roll Elite Plus, Advanced Therapy and Type 2 Diabetes Honor Roll.
+South Texas Health System Edinburg has been recognized by the American Heart Association®/American Stroke Association® with the Get With The Guidelines® - Stroke GOLD PLUS with Target: Stroke Honor Roll and Target: Type 2 Diabetes Honor Roll quality achievement award.
 With this recognition, our community can be confident that STHS uses the most up-to-date evidence-based treatment guidelines to improve both patient care and outcomes.

 Find a Doctor